 5. Sponsor a child, senior, or family.

 As we approach the holidays, there are many opportunities to provide gifts for children, seniors, or families locally through churches, Salvation Army Angel Tree or Silver Bells programs, and other organizations.
 Even younger children can help pick and shop for gifts for other children their age.
 For a more ongoing commitment, families can sponsor a child or family overseas.

 Veteran’s Day is November 11 and is a great opportunity to thank someone who served our country.
 Children can write thank-you letters to veterans or think of other ways to support troops.
 The letters can go to a family member, church friend, neighbor, or any service member the family knows.
 Families can also attend the Knoxville Veterans Day Parade or greet veterans returning from Honor Air flights throughout the year.

 Knoxville Area Rescue Ministry (KARM) has volunteer opportunities for children 13 and older.

 There are many local charity races/walks throughout the year, which can be an opportunity for families to spend time together, exercise, and support a great cause.
 Many of the races have one mile fun run/walk options for participants of all ages.
 Older children can walk while babies ride in a stroller or carrier.

 9. Help Furry Friends.

 Shelters always need items for animals awaiting adoption.
 Providing some of these items can be a great way for families to help.
-The Humane Society has a Junior Volunteer program for children 12 and older who wish to help at the shelter with a parent.
-Readers can also apply for the HEY!
-Program, which allows them to read to pets awaiting adoption.
+The Humane Society of the Tennessee Valley has a “Reading Team” which is recommended for children under the age of 12.
+Volunteers read books to animals to help calm them down.
+A parent must be present.
+There are other volunteer opportunities, too.